solaranamnesis/ottohahn/full-text-english.md

 The stones from which I made my thin sections were throughly certified.

-The thin sections themselves were made by me under the untiring support of my sister-in-law, Miss Pauline Schloz.
+The thin sections themselves were made by me with the untiring support of my sister-in-law, Miss Pauline Schloz.
 My collection numbers at 560 (including 360 of Knyahinya), probably the largest collection that is available.

 Regarding the manufacture of thin sections, I must mention the circumstances which influenced their depiction.